 Jessica has been involved with IDA since 2008, serving as a board intern and then board volunteer for the New Jersey Branch (NJIDA).
 During her time at NJIDA, Jessica provided public relations consultation and event assistance.
 She also designed and managed the New Jersey branch website from 2010 to 2017.
 Now living in Seattle, Jessica is excited to continue her involvement with IDA at WABIDA.
-Jessica has a BS in Communication from Boston University and is currently completing her Masters in Public Administration at the Evans School at the University of Washington (expected graduation June 2018).
+Jessica has a BS in Communication from Boston University and a Masters in Public Administration from the Evans School at the University of Washington.
 Her focus is nonprofit management and social innovation, with a particular interest in literacy and education.

 Megan McCall is the Director of Learning Support at Seattle Academy (SAAS) and a WABIDA board member since 2019.
 Her 19 years as an educator have focused on supporting students experiencing challenges in school for any number of reasons.
 Her teaching career began working with dyslexic students at ASSETS School in Honolulu.
 Her professional training has focused on understanding learning differences, the functional challenges they present to students and educators in school, and tools, strategies and systems that can support students in understanding their strengths to work around their challenges.

 Marla is currently a Learning Specialist at Bertschi School in Seattle.
 During her 20 years as an educator, she has worked in both public and private school settings, as well as in private practice.
 Having found great success with structured literacy instruction, she is devoted to educating the greater community of the value and need for structured literacy instruction.
 Marla holds a BBA in Finance from the University of Georgia and an M.Ed. in Middle Grades Education (Math Concentration) from Mercer University.
 She is an Associate Member of the Academy of Orton-Gillingham Practitioners and Educators, as well as a member of the Slingerland Institute.